Austin owner of 3D-printed gun company arrested in Taiwan after sex assault charge, report says

 WATCH: Police give updates after charging Austin man behind 3D-printed gun company

-Austin police told KVUE Wednesday they would be working with national and international law enforcement officers to locate him.
+Austin police told KENS 5's partner in Austin, KVUE on Wednesday they would be working with national and international law enforcement officers to locate him.
 The U.S. Marshals officially released a “wanted” poster for Wilson as well.
 KVUE is working to confirm Wilson's location with Austin Police and the U.S. Marshals.

-MORE: Where is Cody Wilson?
-Officials search for Austin man behind 3D guns charged with child sex assault

-According to retired Travis County Judge Charlie Baird, the website "SugarDaddyMeet.com" should not face any charges or be held liable in this case.
-In his mind, they did their due diligence to make sure she was 18.
-In that case, the liability would be on Wilson.